September 10th, 2016

-Complete Unknown uses its star power in attempt to propel a bad movie into a mediocre one, but unfortunately, what's needed is a script with more meat in the pages to make it a success.
-This is the biggest problem with the newest film from director Joshua Marston (Maria Full of Grace).
-Sporting two solid performances from Michael Shannon and Rachel Weisz, Complete Unknown feels like a short story stretched as far as it could go, before it leaves our characters grasping out for the plot to take them somewhere.
+Complete Unknown has star power attempting to propel a bad movie into a mediocre one, but unfortunately, what’s needed is a script with more meat in the pages to make it a success.
+This is essentially the problem with the newest film from director Joshua Marston (Maria Full of Grace).
+Sporting two solid performances from Michael Shannon and Rachel Weisz, Complete Unknown feels like a short story stretched as far as it could go, before it leaves our characters grasping out for the story to take them somewhere.

-The film opens with a montage of a woman with many different looks, ranging from hipster in overalls to a mysterious, jet-black straight haired vixen.
-Her name is Alice (Weisz), but she has gone by many different names.
-Her motivation of life has been to establish herself as someone special, while engaging in a relationship with a disposable lover.
-She has the talent to become anyone she would like to be, whether that's as a nurse or a scientist who inspects frogs.
-The thrill of it all, is getting out when she's had enough, but when her path leads to the birthday party for ex-lover- Tom (Michael Shannon), it makes for an uncomfortable scenario.
-Her lies will be dug up.
-The hopes of escaping your past, no matter how hard you try, will find its way back.
+The film opens with a montage of a woman in many different looks, ranging from hipster in overalls to a dark and mysterious woman with straight, jet-black hair.
+Her name is Alice (Weisz), but she has gone by many different names before.
+Her motivation of life has been to establish herself as someone, while involving herself in a relationship with a lover.
+She the talent of being able to become anyone she would like to be, whether that’s as a nurse or a scientist who inspects frogs, and then immediately get out when she’s had enough.
+When her journey leads to the birthday party for ex-lover Tom (Michael Shannon), it makes for an uncomfortable scenario where lies will be dug up.
+The moral tale takes hold that escaping your past, no matter how hard you try, will find its way back to you.

-Having two acting thoroughbreds such as Weisz and Shannon is a good start to a successful film.
-The Oscar winner and nominee, both bring a thespian style of gravitas to Marston and Jullian Sheppard's screenplay.
-In fact, multiple scenes would fit better on the stage, especially during Alice's first arrival to the birthday party with Tom's co-worker/friend Clyde (Michael Chernus), placing her in a room with Tom's wife Ramina (Azita Ghanizada) who becomes quite impressed with Alice, while she bounces around like a pinball, with her lies piling with each guest she talks with.
-Sadly, this is one of the more exciting moments and after the film runs out of places to go.
+Having two acting thoroughbreds such as Weisz and Shannon is a good start.
+The Oscar winner and nominee, both bring a thespian style of gravitas to Marston and Jullian Sheppard’s screenplay.
+In fact, multiple scenes would fit better on the stage, especially during Alice’s first arrival to the birthday party with Tom’s co-worker/friend Clyde (Michael Chernus), placing her in a room with Tom’s wife Ramina (Azita Ghanizada) who becomes quite impressed with Alice, while she bounces around like a pinball, with her lies piling with each guest she talks with.
+Sadly, this is one of the more exciting moments and also where the film runs out of places to go.

-Eventually, what follows are a sequence of conversations between the two leads, which is interesting, but that's only because I am fascinated with Shannon and Weisz, not because what is being said is special.
+Eventually, what follows are a sequence of conversations between the two leads, which is interesting, but that’s only because I am fascinated with Shannon and Weisz, not because what is being said is special.
 Starting with a walk on the streets of New York, there is a brief interruption where the two give aid to a woman- played by Kathy Bates, who has fallen down, needing help into her apartment.
-The husband- played by Danny Glover gratefully appreciates the assistance given, till the moment of good samaritan work opens a window for Tom to peak into Alice's ways of lying.
-This scares Tom, so he brings whatever excitement could have been built to a screeching halt, leaving the apartment, afraid to become what Alice already is- a pathological liar.
+The ladies husband- played by Danny Glover gratefully appreciates the assistance, where the moment of good samaritan work turns to an open window for Tom to peak into Alice’s ways of lying.
+This scares Tom, so he brings what ever excitement could have been built to a screeching halt, leaving the apartment, afraid to become what Alice already is- a pathological liar.